1. Introduction to Earth Engine

 Lists can also store strings or other objects.
 For example:

 Note that you can get a value from a dictionary by supplying the key.
-This example shows you how to do that for JavaScript objects.
+This example shows you how to do that for JavaScript dictionaries on your client.
 Later you'll learn how to do it for dictionaries that are on the Earth Engine server.

 Playtime